-While monarch numbers have plunged, North America’s interest in their recovery has surged to an all time high as we head into the next butterfly season…
+While monarch numbers have plunged over the past 2 decades, North America’s interest in their recovery has surged to an all time high.

 The power of our community (magnified by social media) has brought monarchs to the forefront of wildlife conservation, and more people are taking an active role in supporting monarchs through gardening, raising butterflies, and getting involved with organizations that support monarch conservation.